xillonz/Code-Samples/NeuralNetwork/README.md

 ## Neural Network Sample

 ### Tech
-Clientside Javascript - no framworks
+Clientside Javascript - no frameworks

 ### Description
 This clientside javascript sample is a component in a neural network I developed after teaching myself the